yanhui09/MAC2023/about.md

 ## About

 This website is part of the course "MICROBIOME ANALYSIS USING 2ND AND 3RD GENERATION DNA SEQUENCING - 2023" (MAC) at the University of Copenhagen.
-It covers the data analysis session:
+It covers two data analysis session:

 1) ONT 16S rRNA amplicon sequencing data analysis